class DuckDB::Appender

 Source

-# File lib/duckdb/appender.rb, line 251 def append_uhugeint(value) lower, upper = integer_to_hugeint(value) _append_uhugeint(lower, upper) end
+# File lib/duckdb/appender.rb, line 467 def append_uhugeint(value) lower, upper = integer_to_hugeint(value) return self if _append_uhugeint(lower, upper) raise_appender_error('failed to append_uhugeint') end

 Source